Last updated – 09.09.2022

 Candidates for exams will need to commit to being available for 15 international competitions over a 3-year period, although it may be fewer competitions in reality.

 Nominated Junior World Cups are subject to selection procedures.
-You may volunteer your services for any FIE Satellite or non nominated JWC through firstname.lastname@example.org and BF will pass your contact details to the athletes competing.
+You may volunteer your services for any FIE Satellite or non nominated JWC through the BF Head Office and BF will pass your contact details to the athletes competing.
 For more information click here.

 Repeat the above steps 3. to 7. to gain an FIE qualification and experience in a second weapon

-The EFC and FIE define the process by which referees will be selected for major events.
-This may include approaching the federations for candidates of FIE level referees that fulfil their selection criteria.
-In those cases BF will then announce this publically on the website.
+The EFC and FIE define the process by which referees will be selected for major events, usually form the EFC or FIE Master Lists.
+This may include approaching the federations for FIE level referee candidates that fulfil the selection criteria.
+In those cases BF will then announce this publicly on the website.
 Those suitably qualified can then submit their application.
-The Selectors will then nominate the requisite number of referees.
+The International Selectors will then nominate the referees.
+The successful referees applications will be to submitted to the FIE who will then nominate referees from this.
 British Fencing will inform all applicants whether they have been successful prior to announcing it on the website.
-The successful referees applications will be to submitted to the FIE who will then nominate Referee from this.

-Referees for senior European and World Cups and above (ie Olympics) are not selected by British Fencing but directly by the FIE.
+Referees for senior European and World Cups and above (ie Olympics) are not selected by British Fencing but directly by the FIE from the FIE Master List.
 They are required to hold a FIE A or B qualification in two weapons and be considered to be actively refereeing by the FIE.

 Sign up to receive regular highlights from the exciting world of fencing - celebrating the best of our unique and inspiring community